 5. A Different Blue

 This book is another one that is without sex scenes but has some soft romance.
-The story is about Blue Echohawk, who her mother abandoned at a gas station at age two.
-A random guy ends up raising her, which the premise is a little shady.
+The story is about Blue Echohawk, whom her mother abandoned at a gas station at age two.
+A random guy raises her, and the premise is a little shady.
 Many of the things in this book are a little bit too convenient.
-But we’re going to ignore that for now, the story is pretty poignant, and it’s very well told.
+But we’re going to ignore that for now; the story is pretty poignant, and it’s very well told.

 It’s about Blue’s relationship with her history and how she comes to terms with the fact that she doesn’t know her family history.
 How is she going to carry on in this life?
 How is she going to know what she’s good at once?
 She doesn’t know anything about herself.
 You open up into the story.
-She’s in high school, and she’s doing some of the wrong things.
-She winds up pregnant in high school, and it’s about her journey through motherhood.
+She’s in high school and doing some of the wrong things.
+She is pregnant in high school, and it’s about her journey through motherhood.

 Blue had a mentor throughout the whole story.
 Her high school English teacher ends up becoming her mentor.
-He’s only two years older than her, and the relationship between the two of them romantically doesn’t start until a few years after she is done with high school.
+He’s only two years older than her, and the relationship between them romantically doesn’t start until a few years after she finishes high school.
 There’s no hint of romance before that.
 So it’s tasteful that reflects in the story.

 Author: Amy Harmon